iamdcj/es-whatever/src/functions/arrow-functions/README.md

 The calling context for `doubleLog` is bound to the global object(`Window`).

-#### Methods
+### Cons of Arrow Functions

+The above plus points are all useful for day-to-day engineering, however that doesn't mean they should be used for `all` function expressions; arrow functions do come with a few downsides;

-Arrow functions are not good candidates for object methods.
+- **Methods** - arrow functions are not good candidates for object methods.

-### arguments
+- **Anonymous** - arrow functions cannot be named, making them all technically anonymous, and potentially difficult to trace when debugging.

-Arrow functions do not possess an `arguments` object.
+- **`arguments`** - arrow functions do not possess an `arguments` object.

-### new

-You cannot use arrow functions as constructors functions in your applications.
+- **`new`** - you cannot use arrow functions as constructors functions in your applications.

-### prototype

-Arrows do not possess a `prototype` object reference.
+- **`prototype`** - arrow functions do not possess a `prototype` object reference.